tremor-rs/tremor-runtime/README.md

 make demo-elastic-run
 ```

-This exposes Elasticsearch on localhost port 9200 and [kibana](#kibana) as documented in it's section.
+This exposes Elasticsearch on localhost port 9200 and [kibana](#kibana) as documented in its section.

 #### Kitchen Sink demo